fazlerabbi37/fazlerabbi37.github.io/source/blogs/google_app_script.rst

 I have been using Google App Script for quick hack and automation for sometime now.
 Though it would be easy to record the reusable parts.

+Google App Script is based on JavaScript so many JavaScript syntax works here as well.
+Take a look at `JavaScript Cheat Sheet <js_cheat_sheet.html>`_

 sha512 hash of a string
 -----------------------
 to make a sha512 hash of a string::